 APPROVED: Regular Meeting of the Board

-AUTHORIZED BY:

-Chair of the Roard

-Policy III-12 Academic Promotion Item 8.3 October 20, 2020
+Policy III-12 Academic Promotion

 This report is linked to our strategic priority of Foundational Elements: Optimizing organizational effectiveness.

 To approve Policy III-12 Academic Promotion as presented.

 Policy III-12 Academic Promotion was reviewed.
 Under requirements, the discretion for the Director of Education to have the ability to waive requirements for Superintendents and Principals was removed.